lisenet/RHCA-study-notes/EX280_study_notes.md

 $ oc get pod -n openshift-infra
 $ oc get routes -n openshift-infra
 ```

+If something goes wrong, you can obtain diagnostic information using `oc describe` in each of the deployment configurations and pods.
+You can also use `oc logs` in the metrics subsystem pods and their respective deployer pods.
+The fix is probably to correct the Ansible variables in the inventory file.

 ## 7. Image Streams
 An image stream comprises any number of container images identified by tags.